jagtalon/chatmail/www/src/privacy.md

 If you have any questions or complaints, please feel free to contact us by email:
 {{ config.privacy_mail }}

-As a rule, you can contact the supervisory authority of your usual place of residence or workplace or our registered office for this purpose.
-The supervisory authority responsible for our place of business is the `{{ config.privacy_supervisor }}`.

 ## 6. Validity of this privacy policy